Kauhentus/Cuttlefish/README.md

 # Cuttlefish

 Cuttlefish is an interpreted language which combines our favorite parts of JavaScript and Python with functional programming (inspired by Haskell) sprinkled throughout.
 Cuttlefish's compiler is currently a prototype - see **Roadmap** below for more information.

-### About
 From the start, @emixampons and I had ideas we wanted to see in programming languages long, even before we began working together.
-Seeing as there was a Repl.it programming language jam, it was the perfect opportunity to get started.
-Cuttlefish was born.
+Seeing as there was a Replit programming language jam, it was the perfect opportunity to get started.
+Thus, Cuttlefish was born.

-### Basic Information & Examples
+# Using Cuttlefish
+Check out our [main repl here](https://repl.it/@TeamCuttlefish/Cuttlefish#main.cf).
+Cuttlefish programs go in `./main.cf`, which is preloaded with `./examples/tic-tac-toe.cf`.
+More example programs are under `./examples`.

+### **The Replit version of Cuttlefish is *SLOW*.** It recompiles the Typescript every time it is run.
+### **Use the precompiled version of Cuttlefish on [Github](https://github.com/Kauhentus/Cuttlefish) for *FASTER* runtime**.
+**Note**: For the github repository, `npm run compileP` is the command to run `./main.cf`.

+Programs in `./examples`:
+- `discord-bot.cf`:
+	- A simple discord bot
+	- Shows how external node libraries (ie `Discord.js`) are used
+	- You will need to supply your own bot token in the code

+- `tic-tac-toe.cf`:
+	- A simple two player tic-tac-toe game
+	- Input is `x y`  (ie `0 1`, mark cell in row `0` and column `1`	- Shows all the different features of Cuttlefish being used in a complex program

+# Basics
 Most of Cuttlefish's syntax is similar to Python and Haskell.
-Currently, it transpiles to Nodejs JavaScript, so all the node modules are available.
-Future transpiling to python is planned for ML and PyTorch support.
+It currently transpiles to Nodejs JavaScript.

 Cuttlefish can be used imperatively or functionally.
 Here are two examples.
-You can check the documentation for specifics and longer, more comprehensive examples (check out this tic-tac-toe program!).
+You can check the [documentation](https://github.com/Kauhentus/Cuttlefish) for specifics and longer, more comprehensive examples.

 ```
 # Simple imperative prime checker: